Journals with Law and Society focus

 Australian Feminist Law Journal – focuses upon scholarly research using critical feminist approaches to law and justice, broadly conceived.

-LSAANZ awards publication prizes annually for the most outstanding contribution to the field of law and society by an Australian or New Zealand scholar (whether by residence or birth) or whose work has a focus on these jurisdictions across three categories:
+The Law and Society Association of Australia and New Zealand (LSAANZ) will award three publication prizes each year.
+The prizes will be awarded for the most outstanding contribution to the field of law and society by an Australian or New Zealand scholar (whether by residence or birth) or whose work has a focus on these jurisdictions across three categories:

-2. For a published scholarly article/ book chapter
+- For a published scholarly article or book chapter

 Past winners of the publication prizes